pyrustic/asyncpal/README.md

 Asyncpal offers a way to reduce the risk of encountering a `BrokenPoolError` exception at an inconvenient time by testing the pool beforehand.
 All pool classes provide a `test` method that replicate the pool with its configuration, perform some computation on it, then close it, letting any exception propagate to the top.

+# The peculiar cases of daemons and remote exceptions
+This section discusses the peculiar cases of daemons and remote exceptions.

-# The peculiar case of daemons
+## The peculiar case of daemons
 In Python, a thread can be flagged as a [daemon thread](https://docs.python.org/3/library/threading.html#thread-objects).
 The significance of this flag is that the entire Python program exits when only daemon threads are left.

 Prior to **Python 3.9**, `concurrent.futures` used daemon threads as workers for its thread pool and relied on [atexit](https://docs.python.org/3/library/atexit.html) hooks to gracefully shut down the pools that had not been explicitly closed.
 For compatibility with subinterpreters, which do not support daemon threads, it was decided to [remove the daemon flag](https://docs.python.org/3/whatsnew/3.9.html#concurrent-futures).
 However, simply removing the daemon flag would have been [problematic](https://bugs.python.org/issue37266#msg362890).